 After the initial first responders, clearing of the rubble, candlelight vigils, and the collective cultural vibe that something needed to be done about terrorism, plans began for the invasion of Iraq.
 Several years afterward I visited New York in the midst of plans being made to reconstruct the World Trade Center space, and I can remember how long I thought it was taking.
 Looking back, the attack itself doesn’t seem terribly long ago.
 Funny how time provides perspective.

 I remember the initial sense of unity that we from Wichita, KS. sensed with New York, D.C and Pennsylvania, and the rest of the world, or what seemed so, joining us in solidarity.
 As I reflect back on that, I realize that the unity is there all the time, though sometimes buried.
 I felt it with other locations during ensuing attacks, including the London Subway, and much later Charlie Hebdo.
 But I’ve also felt the unity during times of peace.
-This summer in France I celebrated with Parisians as they defeated Germany in a candle-1239970_1920soccer match.
+This summer in France I celebrated with Parisians as they defeated Germany in a soccer match.

 Though 9/11 is forever etched in my memory, I also find myself thinking of it as one attack that is birthed in an ideology that sees my country and other western countries as inherently evil.
 The ideology holds certain violence as positive and honorable and promises happiness and fulfillment in regard to obedience and adherence to its ideology.